All You Need to Know About Afo Market Day in Igbo Calendar

 Direction and Color

-In Igbo cosmology, Afor is associated with the South direction (Be Afor), symbolizing warmth, growth, and the nurturing aspect of life.
+In Igbo cosmology, Afo is associated with the South direction (Be Afor), symbolizing warmth, growth, and the nurturing aspect of life.
 The South is a place of stability and abundance, aligning with the earth element’s life-sustaining power.

 The primary color for Afor is White (Ocha, Ucha, Ichavaa, Chivaa), which represents purity, peace, and clarity.
 White also signifies the wisdom and clarity that come with grounding oneself in the earth’s energy.
 It is a color of renewal and reflection, encouraging us to take stock of what we have and how we can sustain it.